glsjsu/rprr2018/README.md

-This documentation explains how to execute the Matlab codes for the algorithm presented in the following paper "Scalable Spectral Clustering with Cosine Similarity", G. Chen, ICPR 2018, Beijing, China and also indicates which scripts generate which results reported in the above paper.
+This documentation explains how to execute the Matlab codes for the algorithm presented in the following paper "Scalable Spectral Clustering with Cosine Similarity", G. Chen, ICPR 2018, Beijing, China

-To reproduce all the results of the paper, just download the .zip file, uncompress it, and run script_all.m in MATLAB.
+To reproduce all the results of the paper, just download the rrpr18.zip file, uncompress it, and run script_all.m in MATLAB.

 Structure of the package